jhdevuk/ideal/README.md

-`ideal` is a series of tools to generate client side assets, wrapped up in an easy to use CLI.
-It supports both `TypeScript` and `SASS`, using `Webpack` and `node-sass` to build each respectively.
+`ideal` is a collection of tools used to generate client side assets, wrapped up in an easy to use CLI.
+It currently supports both `TypeScript` and `SASS`.

 # Getting Started